pkt-cash/ns-projects/projects/2020_02_28_pkt_vpn_utility.md

 ##### Accomplished Deliverables

-In developing the App, we’ve reprioritized the milestone slightly.
-We focused on
-1. Ensuring data sent between App and server is secure.
-We used the cjdns key of the App required to connect to the VPN to create a secure digest for sending REST API requests.
-This guarantees a message sent by a client is not modified or forged.
-2. Ensuring users can choose to remain private, by creating allowing account creation without an email address if desired by the user.
-3. Focusing on an App-first product so that all usable functionality is guaranteed to be in-App so users don't need to go to a website for any features

-In doing so, we have accomplished the following:
+In working on milestone 3, we have accomplished the following:

+* An app that lets users select and connect to a VPN
+* A VPN software that can be configured and installed

 ### Server/API

-**The VPN will be able to connect to, send and receive traffic through the cjdns network.: Done** VPN server works, source code hosted on [Github](https://github.com/anode-co/anodevpn-server)
+**The VPN will be able to connect to, send and receive traffic through the cjdns network.: Complete** VPN server works, source code hosted on [Github](https://github.com/anode-co/anodevpn-server)

-**The VPN operator will be able to register their VPN on the website: Done** Completed in M2 - an API endpoint exists in the VPN coordinator API.
+**The VPN operator will be able to register their VPN on the website: Complete** Completed in M2 - an API endpoint exists in the VPN coordinator API.

 **The VPN will report its usage statistics to the website: Deferred** Deferred to M4

-**The VPN will report its version to the website: Done** All VPN servers are assumed to be version 1 until an upgrade exists.
+**The VPN will report its version to the website: Complete** All VPN servers are assumed to be version 1 until an upgrade exists.

 ### Server Website

-**The user will be able to connect to a VPN and route traffic through the cjdns network: Done** The user can select any VPN from a list in their Android app, which can then make a VPN connection to that VPN endpoint using the cjdns protocol.
+**The user will be able to connect to a VPN and route traffic through the cjdns network: Complete** The user can select any VPN from a list in their Android app, which can then make a VPN connection to that VPN endpoint using the cjdns protocol.

 ### Client App

-**The app will be able to send and receive data via a REST API: Done** The client can perform all account management, VPN lookup, and VPN authorization via Rest API.
+**The app will be able to send and receive data via a REST API: Complete** The client can perform all account management, VPN lookup, and VPN authorization via Rest API.